 Now that you know what keyloggers look like and where they come from, the next step is to equip yourself with the tools to stay safe.

-Tips to Protect Yourself
+Tips to Protect Yourself from Keyloggers

 Avoid High-Risk Domains

 In short, two-factor authentication on all your accounts means that your passwords are no longer enough to gain entry.

-Use a Powerful Antivirus
+Pick a Powerful Antivirus

-Not only will these tactics keep you safe from keyloggers, but they will also protect you from most other malware types.
+Top-quality antiviruses are ideal for flagging infections.
+Premium services keep up-to-date on new threats, so they greatly increase the chance of spotting keyloggers.
+Not only will these programs keep you safe from keyloggers, but they will also protect you from most other malware types at the same time.

 How to Remove Keyloggers